For Student Groups

 - Proof of Moseley’s law

 - X-ray imaging an radiation therapy in medicine (in full day course)

-- X-ray crystallography with different techniques (Bragg-Brentano, Debye-Scherrer, Laue, in full day course)
+- X-ray crystallography with different techniques (Bragg-Brentano, Debye-Scherrer, Laue)

 The participants use a classical setup for Bragg-diffraction to measure X-ray spectra at varying acceleration voltage.
 Bases on the conservation of energy, they experimentally determine the value for Planck’s constant.
 They measure the energy of the characteristic X-ray emission from anodes of Fe, Cu, Mo, and W, and discuss the results in view of the electronic structure of these elements and the fundamentals of quantum mechanics.